Created by: Gunnar Steinn Magnússon

 By default, all exceptions are sent to the Query Owner.
 You can change that behaviour with User Mapping, as described earlier in this guide.

 In our example, we have enabled “Send email on new exceptions”.
 With Preview, you can see the emails exMon will send out.

 As we have enabled User Mapping, exMon will send out three emails, to our demo users: Person 8, Person 9 and Person 10, informing them of the exceptions they have been assigned to.

 You can choose an appropriate email template with the Email Template dropdown.

-With email templates you can customize the look and design of your emails.
-They can be added and edited under General > Email Templates and use HTML with certain placeholders to control the email generation.
+Here, you can use HTML with certain placeholders to control the email generation.

-We advice you to create email templates matching your corporation’s branding.
+We advise you to create email templates matching your corporation’s branding.

 CC Email Addresses